caocmai/Checkr/README.md

 ## Run locally
 It is recommended that this project is run in a virtual environment.
-To run the project make sure you create a virtual environment and activate the environment.
-Once inside a virtual environment run `pip install -r requirements.txt` in the shell to install all the dependencies.
+After you created the virtual environment activate the environment.
+Once inside an activated virtual environment navigate to the directory that contains the `requirements.txt` file and run `pip install -r requirements.txt` in the shell to install all the dependencies.

-Then navigate to the directory of the project that contains the `manage.py` file and to run locally run `python manage.py runserver` to activate the server.
+Then verify that you are at the directory that contains the `manage.py` file and to run  `python manage.py runserver` in the shell/terminal to activate the server.

 Go to `http://127.0.0.1:8000/` within the browser's address bar.

 ## Screenshots

 ### Register a new user
 ![](screenshots/register.png)